7 Different Types of Rattlesnakes in Utah

 The body of speckled rattlesnakes is covered with colored “speckles” and has a light brown or tan coloration with little black stripes.

-But compared to other types of rattlesnakes in Utah, speckled rattlesnakes have a wider range of colors because of their ability to blend in with their surroundings because of their camouflage coloring.
+However, compared to other types of rattlesnakes in Utah, speckled rattlesnakes have a wider range of colors because of their camouflage coloring, which allows them to blend in with their surroundings.

 Depending on their living environment, they may have a variety of colors, including light brown or tan, off-white, grey, pale brown, pale yellow, pinkish-brown, pale orange, etc.